MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-links-policies.md

 For detailed syntax and parameter information, see [Remove-SafeLinksRule](/powershell/module/exchange/remove-safelinksrule).

 To verify that Safe Links is scanning messages, check the available Microsoft Defender for Office 365 reports.
-For more information, see [View reports for Defender for Office 365](view-reports-for-mdo.md) and [Use Explorer in the Security & Compliance Center](threat-explorer.md).
+For more information, see [View reports for Defender for Office 365](view-reports-for-mdo.md) and [Use Explorer in the Microsoft 365 security center](threat-explorer.md).

 ## How do you know these procedures worked?

 To verify that you've successfully created, modified, or removed Safe Links policies, do any of the following steps:

-- In the Security & Compliance Center, go to **Threat management** \> **Policy** \> **ATP Safe Links**.
+- In the Microsoft 365 security center, go to **Threat management** \> **Policy** \> **ATP Safe Links**.
 Verify the list of policies, their **Status** values, and their **Priority** values.
 To view more details, select the policy from the list, and view the details in the fly out.

 - In Exchange Online PowerShell or Exchange Online Protection PowerShell, replace \<Name\> with the name of the policy or rule, run the following command, and verify the settings: